BodyTite in London

 For the best results, you may wish to have multiple BodyTite treatments or combine this with other body contouring procedures.

-You will need to follow a healthy lifestyle including diet and exercise to help maintain the results of BodyTite.
+You will need to follow a healthy lifestyle, including diet and exercise, to help maintain the results of BodyTite.

-BodyTite is a body contouring procedure which works to remove excess fat and tighten the skin.
+What is BodyTite?BodyTite is a body contouring procedure which works to remove excess fat and tighten the skin.

-Liposuction uses cannulas to remove excess body fat from certain areas of the body.
+What is the difference between BodyTite and liposuction?Liposuction uses cannulas to remove excess body fat from certain areas of the body.

 BodyTite uses radiofrequency energy to remove excess fat as well as tighten the skin.
 BodyTite uses probes above and beneath the skin which emit radiofrequency energy.
 Excess fat is melted, while the probe above the skin will work to tighten the skin.
 This is a less invasive procedure than liposuction.

 Where can BodyTite be performed?The most common areas for BodyTite is the buttocks, thighs, stomach and arms.
 However, you may be able to have this procedure anywhere on the body where there is mild excess fat and skin.

-BodyTite is performed under a local anaesthetic.
+How is BodyTite performed?BodyTite is performed under a local anaesthetic.

 A small incision will be made and a cannula will be inserted.
 This cannula will apply controlled thermal energy.